-Marketing and Communications Manager, Marillac St. Vincent Family Services
+Director of Marketing and Communications, Marillac St. Vincent Family Services

-Stephen is the Marketing and Communications Manager for Marillac St. Vincent Family Services (MSV), a 100 year old social service organization in Chicago, working to change the direction of people’s lives through quality child development programs, services for youth, and community outreach.
-He joined MSV in May 2013 as the Admissions and Administrative Services Manager for the Child Development Program and transitioned to the Development team a year later.
-Previously, Stephen was the Marketing Coordinator for the School of Performing Arts at Wichita State University (WSU) in his hometown of Wichita, Kansas.
-As a graphic designer, Stephen freelanced for years, creating marketing collateral for small businesses, publishing houses, and nonprofit organizations.
+Stephen is the Director of Marketing and Communicaitons for Marillac St. Vincent Family Services (MSV), a 100+ year old social service organization in Chicago, working to change the direction of people’s lives through quality, early childhood education, services for youth, and community outreach.
+He joined MSV in May 2013.
+Stephen also serves on the Development, Communications, and Membership Committee at Forefront.
+As a graphic designer, Stephen freelanced for 11 years, creating marketing collateral for small businesses, book publishers, theatres, and nonprofit organizations.
 Stephen maintains a deep interest in social justice issues for women, children, and the LGBTQ community.
-In 2016, he was awarded the MSV Core Values Award of Excellence for Advocacy.
-Stephen has a BFA in Musical Theater from WSU, and he’s often breaking into song or soft-shoe around the office when his coworkers least expect it.
+In 2016, he was awarded the MSV Core Values Award of Excellence for Advocacy for contributions toward a successful campaign, building a movement around securing funding in Illinois for the Child Care Assistance Program for low-income, working families.
+Stephen has a BFA in Musical Theater from Wichita State University in Kansas, and he’s often breaking into song or soft-shoe around the office when least appropriate.

 SommerAnn McCullough, firstname.lastname@example.org

 Marketing and Communications Coordinator, Girls in the Game